lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-indicators/create-indicators.md

             a.
 Enter the milestone name "Discount Applied"
             b.
 Enter the milestone description "Creating a milestone with a Indicators"
             c.
 Filterable box should be left blank
-        Note: Extraction Criteria will state "Selected milestones in not mapped to any integration actions"
+        Note: Extraction Criteria will state "Selected milestones is not mapped to any integration actions"
         3. Click <Save> on the upper right corner

    ### Task 3: Create an Identfier